1982 BOSTON MARATHON, A REMINISCENCE

 *

-By the fire station turn heading up the hills of Newton, Grete was on 2:23 pace, on her way to shattering the world record.
+By the time she reached the fire station turn off Rte.
+16 onto Commonwealth Avenue heading up the hills of Newton, Grete was on 2:23 pace, well on her way to shattering the world record.
 But this was still in the days when athletes, even ones of Grete’s stature, didn’t train specifically for the distance, much less Boston’s particular layout.
 As such, what was also being shattered through the early miles were Grete’s quads on the pulverizing downhills that seemed, at first, so easy on the pace.
-Though already a four-time world cross country champion, Grete was no match for a twenty-six mile road adventure down treacherous descents on unprepared legs.
+Though already a four-time world cross-country champion, Grete was no match for a twenty-six mile road adventure down treacherous descents on unprepared legs.

-Every stretch of downhill after the Newton uphills was proving pure torture – like an ice pick stabbing shredded muscle with each desperate clench.
-By the time she reached Coolidge Corner at 24+ miles the severity of the pain was too much, and she withdrew, having no difficulty in putting off the crowd urging her to continue on her record run.
-After being taken to a local hospital, Grete eventually grabbed a cab back to her hotel where husband Jack had to secure a water-proofed chair from hotel services for her to sit upright in the cold shower, because she couldn’t stand on her own.
+Every stretch of downhill after the Newton uphills was proving pure torture, like an ice pick stabbing shredded muscle with each desperate clench.
+By the time she reached Coolidge Corner at 24+ miles, the pain was too much, and she withdrew, having no difficulty in putting off the crowd, urging her to continue on her record run.

-When West Germany’s Charlotte Teske crossed the finish line in 2:29:33 she thought she was the runner up, so far ahead had Grete been.
+When West Germany’s Charlotte Teske crossed the finish line in 2:29:33, she thought she was the runner-up.
+That is how far ahead had Grete been.
 Only after a policeman informed her that she was the champion did she mount the victory podium to accept her diamond chip medal and crown of olives.
-Yet, having been a long-time competitor of Grete’s, the demur Ms. Teske somewhat shrugged aside her win, knowing it wasn’t she who had beaten the great Norwegian, rather it had been the gods of the course itself who had.

 Grete didn’t run for ten days after Boston 1982, and sadly, never returned to race there again throughout her glorious career.